folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

-*   **Organizations: Assign acquisitions units to new organization.** This permission allows the user to assign acquisition units to the organization when creating a new record
+*   **Organizations: Assign acquisitions units to new organization.** This permission allows the user to assign acquisition units to the organization when creating a new record.
 *   **Organizations: Interface usernames and passwords: view.** This permission allows the user to view the usernames and passwords that appear in the Interface section.
 *   **Organizations: Interface usernames and passwords: view, edit, create, delete.** This permission allows the user to create, edit, and delete the usernames and passwords that appear in the Interface section.
-Note: This permission must always have the Organizations: View, edit, create or Organizations: View, edit, delete permissions assigned along with it.
+Note: This permission must always be assigned in conjunction with either the Organizations: View, edit, create or Organizations: View, edit, delete permissions.
 *   **Organizations: Manage acquisition units.** This permission allows the user to change the assignment of acquisition units for the organization when editing a record.
 *   **Organizations: View.** This permission allows the user to search and view organization records and settings.
 The user can also access Contacts and Interfaces but cannot access Interface usernames and passwords.
 *   **Organizations: View, edit.** This permission allows the user to edit and view organizations.
-The user can also access Contacts and view organization settings, but they cannot access Interface usernames and passwords.
+The user can also access Contacts, but they cannot access Interface usernames and passwords.
 *   **Organizations: View, edit, create.** This permission allows the user to create, edit, and view organizations.
-The user can also access Contacts and view organization settings, but they cannot access Interface usernames and passwords.
+The user can also access Contacts, but they cannot access Interface usernames and passwords.
 *   **Organizations: View, edit, delete.** This permission allows the user to view, edit, and delete organizations.
-The user can also access Contacts and view organization settings, but they cannot access Interface usernames and passwords.
+The user can also access Contacts, but they cannot access Interface usernames and passwords.

 ## Creating an organization